 The other thing to keep in mind that for some artwork you will need to take off your shoes.
-This sounds strange, but doing this will make you feel like you’re in a different world.
+This sounds strange, but for me it added to the experience.

-Photos are also not allowed in the museum.
-As someone who is practically a slave to my camera, I strangely liked this rule.
-It made me focus on the artwork and the architecture.
+Photos are also not allowed in the museum – the focus is on the artwork and the architecture.